Above: The Carpathia photographed at Pier 54 in New York City on either 18 or 19 April 1912, following the rescue of Titanic survivors.

 06 September 1999 - the date on which the wreck of Carpathia was found.

-600 - the depth at which Carpathia lies, in feet.
+600 feet - the depth at which Carpathia lies.

-185 - the distance in miles from Lands End, Cornwall, England, that the wreck of Carpathia was found.
+185 miles - the distance from Lands End, Cornwall, England, that the wreck of Carpathia was found.

 © 2011 - Dave Fowler, History in Numbers.
 All third party trademarks are hereby acknowledged.